 Dust all surfaces of the room, including cornices, and skirting boards, door frames and lockers

-Clearing of any rubbish which has accumulated under the beds
+Move all beds, mop and clear any rubbish which has accumulated under the beds

-Sweep and mop all floor surfaces
+When the floor are dry again, sweep and mop all floor surfaces

 Check over lockers for any repairs which might be needed

 Wipe back, top and fronts of doors, apply WD40 on the hinges than wipe off the excess liquid